Zalewa/adfotg/CONTRIBUTING.md

 Server
 ------

-Server is written in Python 3 and uses the Flask framework.
+The server is written in Python 3 and uses the Flask framework.

-Setup virtualenv with Python2 and Python3.

 ```
-python3 -m virtualenv -p python2 ./venv
-python3 -m virtualenv -p python3 ./venv
+python3 -m venv ./venv
 ```